sal0-h/matrices-notes/README.md

 The primary reference for these notes is:

-- Strang, Gilbert.
-"Linear Algebra and Its Applications" (3rd Edition)
+- David C. Lay "Linear Algebra and Its Applications" (4th Edition)

 ## Disclaimer